kld-anouar/courses/HPC/COURSES/Chapter-02.md

 2. Are you running on a **single multi-core computer**?
     *   Do you want to parallelize quickly and easily, especially loops?
 Use **OpenMP**.
     *   Do you need complete control over complex thread interactions?
 Use **PThreads**.

----

-### **6. The Modern Approach: Hybrid Programming (MPI + OpenMP)**

-In modern supercomputing, the most common and powerful approach is to combine MPI and OpenMP.

-*   **MPI is used *between* computers (nodes).** It handles the coarse-grained communication across the network.
-*   **OpenMP is used *inside* each computer.** It handles the fine-grained parallelism across the multiple cores of a single node.

-This hybrid model reduces the number of MPI messages that need to fly across the slow network, leading to better performance and scalability.

-**Example on a 4-node cluster (each with 8 cores):**
-You would run 4 MPI processes (one per node).
-Each of those 4 processes would then create 8 OpenMP threads to take full advantage of the cores on its node.

 </br>
 </br>